-5. PROVISION OF TRAVEL ARRANGEMENTS
+4 PROVISION OF TRAVEL ARRANGEMENTS

-5.1 Measuring the statutory distances
+4.1 Measuring the statutory distances

 In most cases distances are measured from the home address to school, gate to gate, using the shortest available walking route.
-Walking routes and availability of walking routes are defined in part 8.8
+Walking routes and availability of walking routes are defined in section 7.8.